Srirangapatna

-Srirangapatna is a town and headquarters of one of the seven Taluks of Mandya district, in the Indian State of Karnataka.
-It gets its name from the Ranganthaswamy temple consecrated at around 984 CE.
-Later, under the British rule the city was renamed to Seringapatnam.
+Srirangapatna or Srirangapattana is a town and headquarters of one of the seven Taluks of Mandya district, in the Indian State of Karnataka.
+It gets its name from the Ranganthaswamy temple consecrated around 984 CE.
+Later, under the British rule, the city was renamed to Seringapatam.
 Located near the city of Mandya, it is of religious, cultural and historic importance.

 The monuments on the island town of Srirangapatna have been nominated as a UNESCO World Heritage Site, and the application is pending on the tentative list of UNESCO.

 History

 Srirangapatna has since time immemorial been an urban center and place of pilgrimage.
 During the Vijayanagar empire, it became the seat of a major viceroyalty, from where several nearby vassal states of the empire, such as Mysore and Talakad, were overseen.
 When perceiving the decline of the Vijayanagar empire, the rulers of Mysore ventured to assert independence, Srirangapatna was their first target.
 Raja Wodeyar I vanquished Rangaraya, the then viceroy of Srirangapatna, in 1610 and celebrated the Navaratri festival in the town that year.
 It came to be accepted in time that two things demonstrated control and signified sovereignty over the Kingdom of Mysore by any claimant to the throne, including the successful holding of the 10-day-long Navaratri festival, dedicated to Chamundeshwari, patron goddess of Mysore and control of the fort of Srirangapatna, the fortification nearest to the capital city of Mysore.

 Srirangapatna remained part of the Kingdom of Mysore from 1610 to after India's independence in 1947; as the fortress closest to the capital city of Mysore, it was the last bastion and defence of the kingdom in case of invasion.